renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/load_testing.md

 on a bunch of URLs at a regular interval.
 Monitoring of the results in turn is done using Prometheus.

-See the [Large Staging Collider repository](https://gitlab.com/gitlab-com/large-staging-collider/) for additional instructions.
+See the [Large Staging Collider repository](https://khulnasoft.com/khulnasoft-com/large-staging-collider/) for additional instructions.

 ## KhulnaSoft Load Kit

 KhulnaSoft Load Kit uses k6 to generate load.
 The author reports:
-> `gitlab-load-kit` is able to quick induce enough load from my laptop to start causing issues in staging
+> `khulnasoft-load-kit` is able to quick induce enough load from my laptop to start causing issues in staging

-See the [KhulnaSoft Load Kit repository](https://gitlab.com/andrewn/gitlab-load-kit/) for additional instructions.
+See the [KhulnaSoft Load Kit repository](https://khulnasoft.com/andrewn/khulnasoft-load-kit/) for additional instructions.

 ## JMeter